A Love Theologian Reviews The Shack

-While I like much of theology of The Shack, my major objection is that it appeals to mystery when the question arises of why God doesn’t prevent evil.
+While I like much about The Shack, my major objection is that it appeals to mystery on the question of why God doesn’t prevent evil.

-But appealing to mystery on this key issue, The Shacks major and helpful claims about God’s love are in jeopardy of being undermined!
+But when appealing to mystery on this key issue, The Shack’s helpful claims about God’s love are undermined!
 Here’s what I mean:

 The major idea of The Shack is that we should come to accept, deep down, that God loves us.
 I totally buy that idea, and it has been a central theme in much of my work.
-But when the Spirit and Wisdom chide Mac for thinking he can judge what is right and wrong / loving or not loving, the implicit claim is that we cannot know the meaning of goodness/love.
+But when the Spirit and Wisdom scold Mac for thinking he can judge what is loving or not loving, the implicit claim is that we cannot know the meaning of love.

-If we cannot know the meaning of goodness/love, how are we supposed to be confident that we can accept, deep down, that God loves us?
+If we cannot know the meaning of love, why should we feel good that God loves us?
 If we cannot judge what is loving in one case, we can’t know what is loving in the other.
-It makes no sense for God to want Mac to know God’s own love, and then turn around and question Mac’s ability to know what is loving.
+It makes no sense for God to want Mac to know divine love, and then turn around and question Mac’s ability to know what is loving.

 I’ve written about the proper role of mystery elsewhere.
 Here’s a link to my blog essay, “Avoiding the Mystery Card.”

 An Answer for The Shack

 As I see it, The Shack could have overcome the problem of appealing to mystery and the problem of our knowing what is loving.
 It could have done so if it had said God cannot prevent evil unilaterally.
 Paul Young should consider reconceiving God’s power.